About your appointment

 - Appointments with a GP are for ten minutes in duration and it is unlikely the doctor will be able to deal with more than 1 problem

-- If attending the practice for a face to face appointment, please ensure that you have a face covering/mask.
+- If attending the practice for a face to face appointment.

 - Do not attend your appointment if you have any COVID-19 symptoms